JsIqbal/next-ecommerce/Readme.md

 npm install @clerk/nextjs
 ```

-add new file .env and paste the clerk authentification in there. make shure to gitignore the .env file
+add new file .env and paste the clerk authentification in there. make sure to gitignore the .env file

-create another file naded middleware.ts and paste the middleware from the clerk documentation page
+create another file named middleware.ts and paste the middleware from the clerk documentation page

 create organization routes inside the app folder and the routing system will be :